hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 #### Response Processing

 When the requester receives the `response` message, they will decrypt the authenticated envelope which confirms the source's authenticity.
-After decryption validation, they will update their wallet with the new information, and use that information in sending the `complete` message.
+After decryption validation, the signature on the `did_doc~attach` or `did_rotate~attach` MUST be validated, if present.
+The key used in the signature MUST match the key used in the invitation.
+After attachment signature validation, they will update their wallet with the new information, and use that information in sending the `complete` message.

 #### Response Errors